 -Monuriki/Monu snorkel: very similar to house reef but the boat cruised with a pod of dolphins for 10 minutes on the return trip.

 -Sandbar snorkel: Drop-off similar to house reef, two turtles, snorkeling up to the sandbar was nice and you end up swimming with the many fish as the water depth decreases.

 On the whole the trip was great, the weather was good – some rain but nothing to stop snorkeling!, fish variety was great, lots of colorful hard coral, some soft coral, terrific food (although expensive) and great people.

 I would definitely recommend the Sheraton for a first time visit, lots of amenities at the resort and a good house reef.

 Last, a few quick comments on the stay logistics.
-Traveling to the islands is lengthy with boat transfers after you arrive and can often involve a “wasted” night on the mainland, however it is worth looking at “fast” personal boat transfers.
+Traveling to the islands is lengthy with boat transfers after you arrive and can often involve a “wasted” night on the main island, however it is worth looking at “fast” personal boat transfers.
 This enabled me to stay all my time on Tokoriki Island.
 I deliberately arrived out of the school holiday periods and slightly off-season.
 The advantage was the rates were cheaper and nothing was even mildly crowded.
-However the hotel was empty!! to the extent that some of the 4 restaurant options were closed and the cultural evenings were embarrassingly empty - with the performers outnumbering the guests!.
-Having said that everyone was terrific and the hotel staff were without fail wonderful.
+However the hotel was empty! to the extent that some of the four restaurant options were closed and the cultural evenings were embarrassingly empty - with the performers outnumbering the guests!
+Having said that, everyone was terrific and the hotel staff were without fail wonderful.